swobspace/wobauth/README.md

 Rails engine providing MVCs for Users, Roles, Groups, Authorities and Memberships to support authorization of the main application.

-The User model is mostly coupled with your application, so Woauth::User is open classed.
+The User model is mostly coupled with your application, so Wobauth::User is open classed.
 You should overwrite it depending on your needs.
 See test/dummy/app/models/wobauth/user.rb for an example.